Wilmer Flores Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.12 team ERA ranks 13th across all MLB pitching staffs.
+- The Dodgers' 4.11 team ERA ranks 13th among all MLB pitching staffs.

+- Dodgers pitchers combine to surrender 198 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his last time out on Sunday, the lefty went five scoreless innings against the San Francisco Giants while surrendering two hits.
+- His last appearance was on Wednesday against the Colorado Rockies, when the right-hander threw seven innings, surrendering two earned runs while giving up seven hits.

-- The 35-year-old has an ERA of 2.42, with 9.4 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .207 batting average against him.
+- The 24-year-old has put up an ERA of 3.89, with 8.6 strikeouts per nine innings, in 21 games this season.
+Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.